maxfelker/SimpleWebService/README.md

 }
 ```

 From here, we can interacte with the _response_ data.
 Working with JSONNode is similar to the Javascript bracket notation pattern.
-You can see examples of this in the [_TodoAPIExample_](https://github.com/mw-felker/SimpleWebService/blob/master/TodoAPIExample.cs) that is included in this project.
+You can see examples of this in the [_User Service Example_](https://github.com/mw-felker/SimpleWebService/blob/master/Assets.SimpleWebService/Example/UserServiceExample.cs) that is included in this project.

 ## Abstract